collective/collective.document_hide_summary/README.rst

 collective.document_hide_summary
 ==============================================================================

-Adds a Document view template that hides the summary (description).
+Adds Document view templates that hides the title, or the summary (description), or both the title and the summary.

 Features
 --------